mtancak/PyTorch-UNet-Brain-Cancer-Segmentation/README.md

 ## Basic Steps To Run The Code
 1. Download the Data
+2. Modify hyperparameters.txt to fit your needs (at minimum, adjust the directories)
-2. Run prepare_dataset.py
+3. Run prepare_dataset.py
-3. Run train.py
+4. Run train.py
-4. Optionally render output by running rendering.py
+5. Optionally render output by running rendering.py

 ## Model
 I have used a 3D UNet for this example.
 UNets were originally developed for use in medical computer vision, so it’s naturally a decent fit.
 I have kept to the original paper’s UNet architecture, thus the model has 64, 128, 256, 512 and 1024 features in each depth level.
 In my code, I made it trivial to update these numbers.